KF Tërnoci

 Fudbalski klub Trnovac (Albanian: Klubi Futbollistik Tërnoci) is a football club from Veliki Trnovac, Bujanovac, Serbia which competes in the Pčinjska okružna liga which is the fifth tier in Serbian football.
-Together with Lugina, they are the most known ethnic Albanian football clubs from the Preševo Valley.
+Together with Lugina and Besa 2005, they are the most known ethnic Albanian football clubs from the Preševo Valley.

 History

 FK Trnovac was founded in 1976.
 In 2021, Trnovac won the Pčinjska okružna liga.
 Trnovac played then for two years in the Zone League South which is the fourth-highest football league in Serbia.
 In 2023, Trnovac withdrew from the league because questionable decisions from the referees in a game against FK Morava.